djplaner/canvas-collections/docs/reference/conceptual-model/representations/griffith-cards.md

 ## Progress ring

-Canvas module [requirements](https://community.canvaslms.com/t5/Instructor-Guide/How-do-I-add-requirements-to-a-module/ta-p/1131) provide a way to specify what students must complete before a module can be marked as complete.
-The _GriffithCards_ representation provides a progress ring as a visualisation of the requirements a student has completed for a module.
+Canvas module [requirements](https://community.canvaslms.com/t5/Instructor-Guide/How-do-I-add-requirements-to-a-module/ta-p/1131) are used to track what module items a student has completed.
+To complete the module students must complete all the requirements.

-The following animated image demonstrates
+_GriffithCards_ can add a progress ring to each card representing a module.
+The progress ring provides a visual representation of the percentage of a module's requirements a student has completed.
+Fro example, the following animated image demonstrates

 - the visual design of the GriffithCards progress ring.
 - the presence of a tooltip that allows students to hover over the progress ring to see a summary of # of requirements completed and the total number to be completed.
 - how the progress ring is updated when a student completes a requirement.

 !!! note "Use _student view_ to see the progress ring"

-    Teacher or designer views will not show the progress ring.
+    Teacher or designer views will not show the progress ring, unless _student view_ is used.

 <figure markdown>